microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/unifiedroledefinition-get.md

 ## Examples

-### Example 1: Get the definition of a custom role for directory provider
+### Example 1: Get the definition of a custom role for a directory provider

 #### Request